-We define the hybrid $BSM^{22}$ as a setting where the running time of the eavesdropper Eve is polynomially bounded up until and during the broadcast of $\mathcal{R}$ , and unbounded after that.
+We define the hybrid BSM23 as a setting where the running time of the eavesdropper Charlie is polynomially bounded up until and during the broadcast of \mathcal{R} , and unbounded after that.
 We discuss two variants of a BSM scheme.
 We first discuss these in the standard BSM where the eavesdropper is unbounded over time, and then compare them to the hybrid setting where computational restrictions are imposed:

-- The Basic BSM Scheme: The basic scheme allows interaction only up to the start of the broadcast of $\mathcal{R}$ (after that only the encrypted message is sent).
+- The Basic BSM Scheme: The basic scheme does allows interaction only up to the start of the broadcast of \mathcal{R} (after that only the encrypted message is sent).
 Thus the key is fully determined by the time the broadcast has ended.
-Such a scheme is fully breakable in the standard (non-hybrid) BSM (without an initial secret key) since the unbounded adversary can find some randomness consistent with Alice's view, and simulates Alice's actions and thus recover the encryption key.
-Basic schemes in the hybrid BSM are interesting as they include any combination of a key agreement protocol with a private key scheme (such as the one described by [29] and [45]).
-We show that if sufficiently strong compression exists then there exist attacks on any such scheme. - The General BSM Scheme: Alice and Bob interact both before and after the broadcast of R. Dziembowski and Maurer [29] show that such a scheme is breakable unless n > Ω(√m) (without initial secret keys).
-For the hybrid BSM, we show that if compression exists then there exists an attack on any such scheme as long as n > Ω(√m/p(n, log m)), for some polynomial p (related to the polynomial of the compression algorithm and to the running time of the protocol that Alice and Bob use).
+Such a scheme is fully breakable in the BSM (without an initial secret key) since the unbounded adversary can find some randomness consistent with Alice's view, and simulates Alice's actions and thus recover the encryption key24.
+Basic schemes in the hybrid BSM are interesting as they include any combination of a key agreement protocol with a private key scheme (such as the one described by [22]).
+We show that if sufficiently strong compression exists then there exist attacks on any such scheme. - The General BSM Scheme: Alice and Bob interact both before and after the broadcast of R. Dziembowski and Maurer [22] show that such a scheme is breakable unless n2 > Ω(m) (without initial secret keys).
+For the hybrid BSM, we show that if compression exists then there exists an attack on any such scheme as long as n2 > Ω(m/p(n, log m)), for some polynomial p (related to the polynomial of the compression algorithm and to the running time of the protocol that Alice and Bob use).

-Thus we prove that if compression of SAT (or of any $\mathcal{VC}{OR}$ -hard language) is feasible then the hybrid BSM is essentially no more powerful than the standard BSM.
+Thus we prove that if compression of SAT (or of any \mathcal{VC}{OR} -hard language) is feasible then the hybrid BSM is essentially no more powerful than the standard BSM.

-5.2 The Basic Hybrid BSM
+4.2 The Basic Hybrid BSM

-Definition 5.1 (Basic hybrid BSM scheme) A basic hybrid BSM scheme consists of the following: Alice and Bob with storage bound n run a protocol $\Pi$ that is polynomial in n (this could be a key agreement scheme with security parameter n).
+Definition 4.1 (Basic hybrid BSM scheme) A basic hybrid BSM scheme consist of the following: Alice and Bob run a protocol Π that is polynomial in n (this could be a key agreement scheme with security parameter n).
 Denote by T the transcript of this protocol.
-Alice and Bob use their respective views of the protocol $\Pi$ (i.e. the transcript T and their local randomness) to agree on at most n locations of bits from the broadcast string $\mathcal{R}$ that they should store.
+Alice and Bob use their respective views of the protocol Π (i.e. the transcript T and their local randomness) to agree on n bits from the broadcast string \mathcal{R} that they should store.
 They store these bits and then use the stored bits to generate an encryption key K (the scheme requires that they agree on the same key).

-&lt;sup>22The hybrid BSM model and notions of everlasting security in this model are formally defined in [45].
+23The hybrid BSM model and notions of everlasting security in this model are formally defined in [29].

-&lt;sup>23Since Alice must be able to decrypt the message then simulating Alice with any randomness that is consistent with the transcript must output the same key.
+24Since Alice must be able to decrypt the message then simulating Alice with any randomness that is consistent with the transcript must output the same key.